 Sheffield is home to around 4.5 million trees and 36,000 of these are street trees.
 As part of the Streets Ahead contract, the city’s street tree stock will be managed and maintained over a 25 year period to ensure a varied and suitable stock of street trees for generations to come.

 An independent tree survey carried out in 2006-07 concluded that over 75% of the city’s street trees were mature or over mature and that only 5% were young trees.
-In 2012 we entered into the Streets Ahead contact which allocated funding to the maintenance of all of our roads, pavements, street lights and trees and which will help us prevent a catastrophic decline in our street trees and to maintain a healthy age profile across the city.
+In 2012 we entered into the Streets Ahead contact which allocated funding to the maintenance of all of our roads, pavements, street lights and trees.
+This funding will help us prevent a catastrophic decline in our street trees and to maintain a healthy age profile across the city.

 During the first 5 year of the Streets Ahead contract, it is estimated that 6,000 trees will need to be replaced.
 Each tree will be replaced on a one for one basis.
 Ultimately, Sheffield will be able to enjoy more street trees with a diverse age profile for generations to come.

-Find out all about our street tree replacement programme as part of the Streets Ahead contract through our myth-busting articles available in 'Supporting information' on the right.
+Find out more about our street tree replacement programme as part of the Streets Ahead contract through our myth-busting articles available in 'Supporting information' on the right.

 5 year Tree Management Strategy